lipelopesoliveira/pyCOFBuilder/README.md

 import pycofbuilder as pcb
 ```

-Just remember to change the `{PATH_TO_PYCOFBUILDER}` to the directory where you download the pyCOFBuilder package.
+Just remember to change the `{PATH_TO_PYCOFBUILDER}` to the directory where you downloaded the pyCOFBuilder package.

 ## Basic Usage